Quicr/quicr-protocol-spec/moq-arch.md

 watching the game live.
-Viewers watching an e-sports event want to be able to comment with low latency between the live play to ensure the interactivity aspects
-[by having low latency between what different viewers are seeing].
+Viewers watching an e-sports event want to be able to comment with low latency between the live play to ensure the interactivity aspects by having low latency between what different viewers are seeing.
 All of these uses cases push towards latencies that are in the order of 100ms over the natural latency the network causes.